-- 3.1 The report asks the Committee to note the update and consider and recommend to Cabinet the Preventing Financial Exclusion Strategy and action plan (refresh). - 3.2 Alternatively, the Committee could choose to recommend changes to the Strategy document, its areas of focus, add or remove actions from the action plan or ask for additional work to be completed. - 3.3 The Committee could choose to recommend to Cabinet to retain the existing strategy and action plan.
+- 3.1 To note the update, consider and approve the Preventing Financial Exclusion Strategy and action plan (refresh). - 3.2 The Cabinet could choose to make changes to the Strategy document, its areas of focus, add or remove actions from the action plan or ask for additional work to be completed. - 3.3 The Cabinet could choose to retain the existing strategy and action plan.
 This would not be recommended as it would likely contribute to an increase in financial exclusion and result in negative consequences for some of the Council's statutory service areas, particularly homelessness.